 Kemper County Integrated Gasification Combined Cycle (IGCC) Power Plant, Mississippi, United States of America

-Mississippi Power is setting up an integrated gasification combined cycle (IGCC) plant in Kemper County, Mississippi, US.
-The plant will have an installed capacity of 582MW and will use lignite (brown coal) as fuel to generate electricity.
+Mississippi Power has set up an integrated gasification combined cycle (IGCC) plant in Kemper County, Mississippi, US, in 2014.
+The plant has an installed capacity of 582MW and uses lignite (brown coal) as fuel to generate electricity.

 Mississippi Power is an electric utility company and a subsidiary of Southern Company.
-The plant is scheduled to become operational in 2014 and will be owned and operated by Mississippi Power.
+The plant strated commercial combined cycle operations in August 2014 and is expected to be fully operational in the second quarter of 2015.
+Mississippi Power owns and operates the plant.

-The IGCC plant will use Transport Integrated Gasification (TRIG) technology.
+The IGCC plant uses Transport Integrated Gasification (TRIG) technology.

 Background of Mississippi IGCC plant